London on a Budget: Money-Saving Tips for 2026

 Money-Saving Tips for London

-• Use contactless payment instead of paper tickets.
+• Use contactless payment for public transport.

-• Walk between nearby attractions whenever possible.
+• Walk between nearby attractions whenever practical.

-• Focus on free museums, parks, and galleries.
+• Prioritise free museums, galleries, and parks.

 Frequently Asked Questions